Groundwater Flow Direction and Gradient Calculator

 Introduction

-The groundwater flow gradient and direction calculator allows the user to enter measured well (piezometer) levels in up to 10 observation wells.
-The results are most reliable if all of the wells are screened in the same formation and there are no discontinuities in the subsurface in the vicinity of the wells.
+The groundwater flow gradient and direction calculator allows the user to enter measured well (piezometer) levels in up to 10 groundwater observation wells.
+The results are most reliable if all of the groundwater wells are screened in the same formation and there are no discontinuities in the subsurface in the vicinity of the wells.
 For a confined aquifer, a geometric plane is fit through the (x, y, head) data.
-Then, the maximum downward slope of the plane is computed and reported as the gradient, dh/ds.
-The direction of the maximum slope of the plane is computed and reported as the flow direction, s.
-Flow direction is reported as degrees clockwise from the positive y-axis defined by your x,y locations.
+Then, the maximum downward slope of the plane is computed and reported as the groundwater gradient, dh/ds.
+The direction of the maximum slope of the plane is computed and reported as the groundwater flow direction, s.
+Groundwater flow direction is reported as degrees clockwise from the positive y-axis defined by your x,y locations.
 For an unconfined aquifer, the calculation squares the input heads, then fits a plane through these squared heads.
-The maximum gradient and flow direction are based on the plane formed by the squared heads.
+The maximum groundwater gradient and flow direction are based on the plane formed by the squared heads.
 Since dh/ds varies with position in an unconfined aquifer, we report h(dh/ds), which is constant.
-Darcy's law is then used to compute flow per unit width of the formation.
+Darcy's law is then used to compute groundwater flow per unit width of the formation.

 Equations